tangoswap-cash/docs/src/ecosystem/token-listing/README.md

  * Create a pull request to the main repo

- * Add link to [https://github.com/mistswapdex/default-token-list](mistswapdex/default-token-list) Issue
+ * Add link to [https://github.com/tangoswapdex/default-token-list](tangoswapdex/default-token-list) Issue

 ## To add to Token List

-Join the `#listing-requests` channel in [Discord](https://discord.gg/xFTnQEzu9T) and discuss with admins there.
+Join the `#listing-requests` group in [Telegram](https://t.me/TangoSwapOfficial) and discuss with admins there.
 Please be prepared to provide all information about your project.

 ## To become a Farmable Token